popova-mariia/tp/docs/DeveloperGuide.md

 **MSS**

 1. Nurse requests to delete an existing patient contact.
-2. Nurse provides the patient's unique ID.
+2. Nurse provides the patient's index in list.
-3. System validates the provided patient ID.
+3. System validates the provided patient index.
 4. If valid, System prompts Nurse to confirm the deletion.
 5. Nurse confirms the deletion.
 6. System deletes the corresponding patient record.